d0t1q/site_generator/README.md

 * Added TQDM progress bar output
 * Removed glob library as its not in use
 * Fixed the Ignore method as it wasn't properly implimented

+20211116:
+* Modified Compression settings, pil method now converts to JPEG - This resulted in a 90% decrease in overal directory size
+* Updated logic to first remove any pre-existing Wed directory before executing
+* Removed side banner